First ladies of Idaho

-First Lady or First Gentleman of Idaho is the title attributed to the wife or husband of the governor of Alaska.
+First Lady or First Gentleman of Idaho is the title attributed to the wife or husband of the governor of Idaho.
 The holder of the title resides with the governor at the Pierce House in Boise, Idaho.

 The current first lady of Idaho is Teresa Little, wife of Governor Brad Little, who has held the position since January 7, 2019.
 To date, there has never been a first gentleman of the state of Idaho.